jonhadfield/indicator-vpnc/README.md

 indicator-vpnc
 ==============

-Application indicator to show the status of vpnc connection
+Application indicator for Ubuntu to show the status of vpnc connection

+Requires python-appindicator:

+    sudo apt-get install python-appindicator